 It can take up to 6 months for a decision to be made on a settlement application, during which time you must not travel outside of the UK, Ireland, the Channel Islands or the Isle of Man.
 By travelling outside of these areas, you risk your application being withdrawn.

-You may be able to pay for a decision by the end of the working day following your UKVCAS appointment, or two working days if your appointment is at the weekend.
-This will cost an additional £800.
+You may be able to pay extra for fast-tracked processing for an additional fee, under the priority processing services.
+You will be advised when you make your application if this is available.
 However, there is no guarantee of a speedy outcome to a ‘indefinite leave to remain private life’ application, where a decision could take longer if your documentation in support needs to be verified or you need to attend an interview.

 It is always best to seek expert legal advice before applying for settlement on the basis of private life, to help maximise your chances of a successful outcome, with minimal delay.